marchantweb/usePartyRef/README.md

 ---

+## What about Y-PartyKit / Yjs?

+[Y-PartyKit](https://docs.partykit.io/reference/y-partykit-api/) is a similar project that uses [Yjs](https://yjs.dev/) for real-time collaboration around shared data types.
+Both `usePartyRef` and `Y-PartyKit` are built on top of PartyKit, but they have different use cases and levels of involvement/complexity.

+`usePartyRef` is designed to be a drop-in replacement for Vue's `ref()` that allows you to share reactive state across clients.
+It's a simple, high-level API that removes the need for you to worry about the underlying data structures and synchronization logic.
+It just works out of the box with no setup required.

+`Y-PartyKit` is a more complex, lower-level API that allows you to share any data type across clients.
+It's built on top of Yjs, which is a CRDT library that allows for more complex data structures like maps, arrays, and text.
+It's great for more complex data structures and collaborative editing.

+If you're looking for a simple way to share reactive state across clients, `usePartyRef` is the way to go.
+If you need more complex data structures or collaborative editing, `Y-PartyKit` might be a better fit.

+---

 ## 📚 Contributions

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any ideas or improvements.